aws-samples/serverless-store-finder/README.md

 ### Store Finder - API Pattern 1

+The "Store Finder - API Pattern 1" AWS SAM template will deploy the back-end API infrastructure and code required by Pattern 1, including the Amazon API Gateway, AWS Lambda functions, and Amazon DynamoDB table.
+This API is fully functional itself and is not dependent on API Pattern 2.

 1. Navigate to the `sam/api-pattern1` directory on your local machine.
 Run `sam build` to build the application ready for deployment.
 Confirm that the `Build Succeeded` message is shown before continuing.
 ```
 cd ../api-pattern1